 grades, reading, spelling, math, handwriting, and more.

-Deficit Disorder and Vision
+Deficit Disorder (ADHD or AD/HD), Vision and Eyesight

 Is it really ADD/ADHD?
 Or is it an undetected